hallvard/plantuml/README.md

 This repo uses the [EPL license](net.sourceforge.plantuml.feature/epl-v10.html).

+# Community

+We use [Issues](https://github.com/hallvard/plantuml/issues) for issue tracking, so head there concerning bugs or suggest features (check if they already exist before adding).

+However, we have now (September 2021) started using [Discussions](https://github.com/hallvard/plantuml/discussions), so please consider it, before use Issues, as the dialog may resolve the issue before it is even raised!
+Of course, you can also ask questions about how to use PlantUML, tell us about how you use it, comment on where the plug-in should be heading, etc.

 # Installation

 We use github pages @ http://hallvard.github.io/plantuml as the update site URL, in the Help > Install New Software... dialog.